iridess/questdb.io/docs/reference/sql/datatypes.md

 SELECT * FROM <table> WHERE <column> != NULL;
 ```

-Alternatively (*from version 6.3*) use the equality operator aliases:
+Alternatively, from version 6.3 use the NULL equality operator aliases:

 ```questdb-sql
 SELECT * FROM <table> WHERE <column> IS NULL;